Key Takeaways

 Things to be aware of:

-Polygon isn’t trying to replace Ethereum, it’s trying to make Ethereum usable at internet scale.
+Polygon is not trying to replace Ethereum, it is trying to make Ethereum usable at internet scale.

 Where Polygon Is Headed